 The upcoming (and recently delayed) Black Panther sequel, Wakanda Forever, has had to shut down its production, pushing its initial July 2022 release date out to November 2022.
 When it finally releases, Black Panther: Wakanda Forever will be the 30th film in the MCU.
 Disney has now confirmed it’s hitting cinemas in Australia on November 10.

-We can’t believe it’s November 2021 and we’re already talking about December 2022.
+We can’t believe it’s January 2022 and we’re already talking about December 2022.
 Anyway.
-Here’s a few movies you can expect to see in December next year.
+Here’s a few movies you can expect to see in 11.5 months.

 Originally scheduled for 2014 and 2015, Avatar 2 and Avatar 3‘s release dates were then changed to December 2020 and 2021 before being delayed yet again.
 We’ve now locked in December 15 for the second instalment of James Cameron’s 2009 (!!!)
 Avatar.
 Avatar 2, fingers crossed, is coming to Australia on December 15.

 The King of Atlantis is returning to the big screen on Boxing Day.
 Jason Momoa is obviously expected to return as Arthur Curry, who became the new king of Atlantis at the end of the first film.
 We don’t know a whole lot else yet, except of course what his suit will look like.
 Pencil in 26 December for Aquaman 2: The Lost Kingdom.